peterhinch/micropython-async/PRIMITIVES.md

         return False
 ```

-## 3.6.3 Class Cancellable
+## 4.3 Class Cancellable

-The class is aimed at a specific use case where a "teardown" task is required
+This class is aimed at a specific use case where a "teardown" task is required
 to cancel a group of other tasks, pausing until all have actually terminated.
 `Cancellable` instances are anonymous coros which are members of a named group.
 They are capable of being cancelled as a group.
 Similar functionality can be